6 Common Stone Veneer Mistakes Homeowners Make

 If the panels are even then the surface they are being put on may be uneven or the support is not enough for the panels to rely on.
 Check for this problem and return the panels if you think they are uneven and if the wall is uneven then you should just have it fixed by making it flat and even for the panels to endorse themselves.

-These are the common mistakes which are sometimes made by stone veneer contractors Long Island or DIYing homeowners when they are installing stone veneer in your house.
-Make sure that you have the proper materials before starting a project so that your project doesn’t get delayed.
+These are the common mistakes which are sometimes made by stone veneer contractors or DIYing homeowners when they are installing stone veneer in your house.
+Ensure you have the proper materials before starting a project so that your project isn’t delayed.